huntdamann/OSINT/example_2/README.md

 ![Coordinates](Coordinates_Flinders.PNG)

 5. As with the previous exercise, we can get familiar with the area and scroll around to see the structure of the landscape.
 Luckily, this area has 3D buildings that give real life scale.
-We Can clearly see what the tallest building is in the tool, but let's get a closer look to make sure.
+We can clearly see what the tallest building is in the tool, but let's get a closer look to make sure.

 ![Front View](Street_View.PNG)
 ![Aerial Shot](Flinders_Street_Aerial.PNG)